 Sheltered by the headland are the twin villages of Cawsand and Kingsand.
 Once a popular haunt of smugglers, the historic fishing villages now offer a waterfront destination with pubs and restaurants.
 Untouched by time, this is the perfect place for those seeking to escape city life.

 Twenty-five miles from Plymouth, Cawsand and Kingsand enjoy superb views of the city across the estuary.
-The passenger ferry operates from Cawsand beach to the Plymouth Barbican throughout the summer and visit the National Marine Aquarium on foot.
+The passenger ferry operates from Cawsand beach to the Plymouth Barbican throughout the summer, perfect for visiting the National Marine Aquarium on foot.

 Stretching from Rame Head in the east to Portwrinkle in the west, Whitsand Bay is a world away from modern life.
-The Bay has two surf schools which are perfect for beginners and the biggest beach in the region – with several miles of sand, you’ll be able to find your own secluded spot to relax and enjoy.
+The Bay has two surf schools which are perfect for beginners.
+Whitsand Bay is the biggest beach in the region – with several miles of sand, so you’ll be able to find your own secluded spot to relax and enjoy.

 Rockpools dotted around the beach reveal fascinating sea life while out to sea the Bay is a popular dive site and home to HMS Scylla.
 The ex-naval frigate was sunk in 2004 to form an artificial reef.
 When the tide is in, venture onto the clifftops for a bite to eat at the award-winning View Restaurant and watch the waves below.